4Christinelh4/HotelRoomBookingProject/README.md

 Mail servers use SMTP to send and receive email.
 It needs TCP connection to be set up.
 Process: \
 (1) establish TCP connection. \
-(2) Client: send HELO to identity check, send MAIL representing that a mail needs to be sent.
-Server sends OK to client. \
+(2) Client: send HELLO to identity check, send MAIL representing that a mail needs to be sent.
+Server sends OK to client.
-(3)